-GRADES 1–5: For younger applicants we give special attention to teacher recommendations and progress reports, and we conduct elementary-level achievement and ability screening.
+GRADES 1–5: For younger applicants we give special attention to teacher recommendations and progress reports, and we conduct age-appropriate achievement and ability screening.

 GRADES 6–12: In addition to the careful review of teacher recommendations and academic transcripts, we conduct standardized testing.